Harunookami/Harunookami/README.md

 Frameworks: Spring Boot
 Databases: MySQL, SQL
 Version Control: Git, GitHub

-Currently Learning: HTML5, CSS3, JavaScript, Power BI
+Currently studying: JavaScript, C#

-My goal is to learn through hands-on experience, evolve my skills as a developer, and contribute to real-world projects, while bringing value to the team and the company.</p>
+My goal is to grow through practical experience, strengthen my skills in both back-end and QA, and contribute to impactful projects, adding value to the team and the company.</p>

 ###